kyau/ARPG/README.md

 * [SimulationCraft](https://wow.curseforge.com/projects/simulationcraft)

 ## Attribution / Credits
 Many AddOns have helped me in the development of the ARPG UI.
 Many AddOns have also been merged/integrated with ARPG.
-I have tried to give credit to for all the borrowed code here.
+I have tried to give credit for all the borrowed/integrated code here.
 If you find something that is not in the list that needs to be, please let me know!
 * Aurora (skinning)
 * AutoLootPlus (fast loot code)
 * AzeriteTooltips (integrated into my tooltips)